-What also works for them is their talents compliment each other.
+What also works for them is their talents complement each other.
 While Angelica handles more of the admin tasks and design work, her husband tackles the web development side and sales work.
 To make sure they stay on the same page, they will sit down and have meetings to discuss goals and schedules so they know where each other will be.
-Working with your spouse is just like working with anyone, “you have to learn how to communicate” Angelica stressed.
+Working with your spouse is just like working with anyone.
+“You have to learn how to communicate,” Angelica stressed.

 4. Opportunities Come When Finding Holes to Fill in the Market

 Now the podcast is the seventh most popular podcast in its category.
-The point of podcasting is to offer different perspectives and with how easy it is to do that now with the internet, there’s no stopping people from offering different voices.
-“You want to hear someone that sounds like you.”
-Angelica said.
-Her and Charisma make sure to talk about a variety of things from not only business, but to pop culture, what goes on in their lives, and whatever else might be on their minds.
+The point of podcasting is to offer different perspectives, and with how easy it is to do that now with the internet, there’s no stopping people from offering different voices.
+“You want to hear someone that sounds like you,” Angelica said.
+She and Charisma make sure to talk about a variety of things from not only business, but to pop culture, what goes on in their lives, and whatever else might be on their minds.

 5. Orlando is Full of Great Small Communities that Collaborate Well with Each Other

 Angelica moved to Florida from Atlanta.
-As she got involved in Orlando, she got involved with areas downtown.
-Organizations like Orlando Tech and WordPress Orlando.
+As she got involved in Orlando, she got involved with areas downtown and organizations like Orlando Tech and WordPress Orlando.
 “Orlando has grown because of these small communities coming together.”
 Orlando now is not like it was 10 years ago.
-At the time a lot of places in the tourist areas where shutting down.
-The downtown area wasn’t as vibrant as it is today and the small groups relied on each other to help give the area a community feel.
+At the time, a lot of places in the tourist areas were shutting down.
+The downtown area wasn’t as vibrant as it is today, and the small groups relied on each other to help give the area a community feel.
 “I love being a part of all these little communities that make one big community.”

 About Angelica Yard